 The following table presents certain selected historical consolidated and combined financial information as of and for each of the years in the five-year period ended December 31, 2015.
-We have restated the selected financial data presented in this report as of and for the years ended December 31, 2015, 2014, 2013, 2012 and 2011 in order to correct accounting errors identified related to Belleli EPC projects within our product sales segment, non-income-based tax receivables in Brazil and other adjustments made for immaterial items.
-See the Explanatory Note immediately preceding the Table of Contents for discussion of the accounting errors identified and see Note 3 to the Financial Statements and tables provided below for restatement adjustments made to this Form 10-K/A. The selected historical consolidated and combined financial data as of December 31, 2015 and 2014 and for each of the years in the years ended December 31, 2015, 2014 and 2013 has been derived from our audited Financial Statements included elsewhere in this report.
-The selected historical combined financial data as of December 31, 2013 and for the year ended December 31, 2012 has been derived from our audited combined financial statements included in our Registration Statement (which contained the same errors), adjusted for the effects of the restatement.
-The selected historical combined financial statement data included in our Registration Statement (which contained the same errors), adjusted for the effects of the restatement.
-Management believes that the unaudited combined financial data has been prepared on the same basis as the audited combined financial statements and includes all adjustments, consisting of normal recurring adjustments, necessary for a fair statement of the information for the periods presented.
+The selected historical consolidated and combined financial data as of December 31, 2014 and 2013 and for each of the years in the years ended December 31, 2015, 2014 and 2013 has been derived from our audited Financial Statements included elsewhere in this report.
+The selected historical combined financial data as of December 31, 2013 and for the year ended December 31, 2012 has been derived from our audited combined financial statements included in our Registration Statement.
+The selected historical combined financial data as of December 31, 2011 and for the year ended December 31, 2011 has been derived from our unaudited combined financial statement data included in our Registration Statement.
+Management believes that the unaudited combined financial data has been prepared on the same basis as the audited combined financial statements and includes all adjustments, consisting only of normal recurring adjustments, necessary for a fair statement of the information for the periods presented.

 Our Spin-off from Archrock was completed on November 3, 2015.
-Selected financial data for periods prior to the Spin-off represent the combined results of Archrock's international services and product sales businesses, adjusted for the effects of the restatement.
+Selected financial data for periods prior to the Spin-off represent the combined results of Archrock's international services and product sales businesses.
 The combined financial data may not be indicative of our future performance and does not necessarily reflect the financial condition and results of operations we would have realized had we operated as a separate, stand-alone entity during the periods presented, including changes in our operations as a result of our Spin-off from Archrock.
-As discussed in Note 4 to our Financial Statements, the results from continuing operations for all periods presented exclude the results of our Venezuelan contract operations business and Canadian contract operations and aftermarket services businesses ("Canadian Operations").
+As discussed in Note 3 to our Financial Statements, the results from continuing operations for all periods presented exclude the results of our Venezuelan contract operations business and Canadian contract operations and aftermarket services businesses ("Canadian Operations").
 Those results are reflected in discontinued operations for all periods presented.
 The selected financial data presented below should be read together with Management's Discussion and Analysis of Financial Condition and Results of Operations and the Financial Statements contained in this report.